cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 Doing any of these may get your console banned, restricting you from accessing online play temporarily or permanently.

+{% capture onlineWarning %}

+Warning regarding Formatting or selling your Wii U Console:

+- Reformatting your console will result in your NNID being unlinked from that console.
+You will no longer be able to use online features on Cemu until you re-link your account to that console and re-obtain the files necessary for online play.

+- Selling your console (which is not permitted by Cemu because you technically do not own that data anymore,) will likely also result in the new owner reformatting the console or otherwise removing your account from the console.
+This will result in permanent loss of access.

+`If you want to play online with Cemu, keep your Wii U console.`

+{% endcapture %}

+<div class="notice--danger">{{ onlineWarning | markdownify }}</div>

 ## Requirements

 - An SD card for homebrew